BonkaBonka/sseredis/README.md

 ## BUGS!

-  * It appears to leak Redis connections - if a connection is interrupted by, say, a proxy server, the HTTP connection is properly torn down but not the subscription channel.
+  * It's lazy about closing Redis connections after an HTTP connection drop.
+In fact, it won't bother trying to close the connection until some sort of output buffer in the HTTP package fills and causes a write.
 Boo.
   * POSTs have no size limit (aside from any that Redis enforces).
 I doubt this is a feature.